 While I had a great template to gain inspiration, I took a number of liberties, including swapping rice for barley, adding red lentils instead of yellow split peas, and incorporating dried currants for a bit of sweetness.
 The aspect it has most in common with the classic Persian recipe is incorporating a variety of fresh herbs–parsley, dill, mint, and tarragon.

-I enjoyed eating the peppers straight out of the oven, but nothing prepared me for how great it would taste the next day.
+I enjoyed eating this vegan stuffed peppers recipe right out of the oven, but nothing prepared me for how great it would taste the next day.
 Wow, a squeeze of fresh lemon juice over the top, and it was heaven.
 Something tells me this is the kind of dish that would freeze well.
 Also, I selected barley, because it has a bouncy and chewy texture.
 For a gluten free option, use short grain brown rice, instead.

 Stuffed Red and Green Peppers